 - Class A misdemeanor offenses are punishable by fines up to $4,000.
 You could also spend up to 365 days in the county jail.

-If you’re facing a DWI in Houston, you want a criminal attorney who is an aggressive trial lawyer with the skills to win your case and protect your legal rights.
-This can go a long way toward fighting for the best possible outcome for your case.
+If you’re facing a DWI in Houston, you want a criminal attorney who is an aggressive trial lawyer with the skills and knowledge to win your case and protect your legal rights.
+This can go a long way toward fighting for a dismissal.

-Our lawyers have extensive trial experience, so you can rest easy knowing your team can handle your DWI case.
+Our team has extensive trial experience, so you can rest easy knowing your team can handle your DWI case.
 We are committed to helping you move past this DWI arrest with minimal penalties.

 Fines and Other Penalties Related to a DWI Conviction